tomcur/CookieTokenAuth/README.md

 'minimizeCookieExposure' => true,
 ```

-Note that `hash` is used only for generating tokens -- the token stored in the database is hashed with the `DefaultPasswordHasher`.
+Note that `hash` is used only for generating tokens -- the token stored in the database is hashed with the DefaultPasswordHasher.
 Its value can be any [PHP hash algorithm](https://php.net/manual/en/function.hash-algos.php).

 If `minimizeCookieExposure` is set to `false`, the client will not be redirected twice at the start of a session to attempt to log them in using a token cookie.
 Instead, the token cookie is now sent by the client's browser on each request.
 This is less secure.